cesium/fractal-tree/src/content/_index.md

 ```
 don't give too much importance to stroke is simply the color desired for the line in this case white

-if everything is done correctly it should look like this
+If everything is done correctly it should look like this:

 ![](trunk.png)

-the trunk is now established next step is to draw branches to do so using a variable is optimal, since lots of branches will be needed and to make the tree do it recursively is the way to go so how do you do it? first and foremost to define a variable you do it inside the parentheses of the function you want that variable to be into in this case its branch, let's name it len since it will define the length of branches lets try then to write the same code but now with the variable len
+The trunk is now established next step is to draw branches to do so using a
+variable is optimal, since lots of branches will be needed and to make the tree
+do it recursively is the way to go so how do you do it?
+First and foremost to
+define a variable you do it inside the parentheses of the function you want
+that variable to be into in this case its branch, let's name it `len` since it
+will define the length of branches lets try then to write the same code but now
+with the variable `len`.

 ```javascript